Third Trimester Nausea: Causes And Ways To Prevent It

 According to Greg J. Marchand, MD, FACS, FACOG, program director at Steward Health, Providence, Rhode Island, “Acid reflux and stomach bugs (stomach viruses and stomach flu) are common in pregnant women in the third trimester.
 However, nausea that lasts the whole pregnancy is rare.”

 1. Changing hormones: Frequent fluctuations in the hormones might cause nausea and vomiting in the third trimester.
 Pregnancy-related hormonal changes can also slow down the movement of the stomach, prolonging the time it takes for food to empty out and increasing the risk of gastroesophageal reflux disease (GERD).
-According to a recent study, GERD is linked to heightened severity of vomiting and nausea during pregnancy (3)
+According to a study published in the Canadian Family Physician journal, GERD is linked to heightened severity of vomiting and nausea during pregnancy (3)

 2. Growing baby: The growing baby exerts a lot of pressure on the digestive system.
 With decreasing space in the abdomen as the baby grows, you may experience pregnancy discomfort, including nausea, heartburn, and vomiting.